iantab/chatter/README.md

-WIP web chatting application in typescript with react and nestjs
+Web chatting application in TypeScript made with ReactJS and NestJS